aaps/MCmotions/README.md

 * (second) More cleaning up of the code. (done)

-* (forth) Add option for more agressive neighbor face removal.
+* (third) Add option for more agressive neighbor face removal. (almost done)

+* (third and a half) Even more refactoring ! things are getting somewhat messy.

-* (third) Get some of the already implemented textures also on a block !
+* (forth) Get some of the already implemented textures also on a block !

 2